-As it turned out, though, the Dalvik VM and compiler supplied with the Android o.9 SDK no longer supported some Java language features used by JavaMail.
+As it turned out, though, the Dalvik VM and compiler supplied with the Android o.9 and newer SDKs no longer supported some Java language features used by JavaMail.
 And, while the JavaMail source code is available, it is under an open source license (CDDL) that...has issues.